 Our Verdict · Travel Insurance

-Our opinion on American Express Marriott Bonvoy Brilliant Travel Insurance
+Our take on travel insurance for the American Express Marriott Bonvoy Brilliant

 Strong cancel.
 No medical.
 Here's what both mean for a $650 Marriott card.
 The Marriott Bonvoy Brilliant matches the trip cancellation coverage of the most premium Amex travel cards: $10,000 per trip, 7 covered reasons including illness, inclement weather, military orders, and quarantine, at zero deductible.
 Charge the full trip to your card or in combination with Membership Rewards points and coverage activates automatically.
 The medical picture is completely different.
 Premium Global Assist provides 24/7 coordination for emergencies abroad, but every dollar of every hospital bill is yours.
 There is no emergency medical reimbursement and no evacuation coverage in any section of the benefit guide.
 A $650 annual fee card with no emergency medical coverage abroad is worth knowing before departure.
 Standalone travel medical insurance for $100,000 of coverage starts at $30 to $80 per week.
 If you travel internationally and stay in Marriott properties, the cancellation and delay coverage is strong.
 The medical gap is the risk this card does not address.